 COVID-19 obviously affects different businesses in different ways.
 Own a liquor store?
 You’re probably doing OK.
 Own a restaurant?
 Times are very tough.
 Understanding the individual industry a business is situated in is more important than ever in business valuations.
 And what is most fascinating (and unnerving!) is there is no historical data to look at.

-Assuming the shutdown ends in the relatively near future, will the business bounce back from the shutdown of the business?
+Assuming the shutdown ends someday, will the business bounce back from the shutdown of the business?
 Is the demand for services pausing or disappearing?
 For example, look at a dental office.
 People are not going to stop having their children’s teeth treated; they may just be waiting for the end of the pandemic to go see the dentist.
 So, will business be greater post-pandemic than it was pre-pandemic?
 Or, is the business simply gone and people have adapted to figure out a different way to provide for their needs?
 If business is simply paused, can the business handle a post-pandemic boom?
 If the business is gone, can the business adapt and pivot?

 In April 2020, the Paycheck Protection Program was passed into law.
 The PPP program provided for loans to small businesses that will be forgiven if the loan is used for payroll, rent, or other qualified expenses and all employees are kept on the payroll for eight weeks.
 Virtually every small business in the United States applied for and received the PPP loan.